mfucci/node-matter/README.md

 ## Pairing and Usage Information

 It should work with any Matter-compatible home automation app when Matter will be released.
+We tested the Library with the "big" ones and can provide additional information.

+A good guide with images on how to add devices to Alexa, Google and Apple in general is available in the [TP-Link FAQ](https://www.tp-link.com/de/support/faq/3564/).

 ### iOS Home
 Minimum OS Required for iOS device: iOS16.2 or later.